The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Decay of Correlations, Central Limit Theorems, the Law of Iterated Logarithm: the Method of Lai--Sang Young Towers

 \sp\item[\mylabel{d}{t1rm_2015_03_11A item d}] The Law of Iterated Logarithm holds for the function $g:X\to\R$ with respect to the dynamical system $(T,\nu_t)$ provided that $g$ is not cohomologous to a constant in $L^2(\nu_t)$. \end{itemize} \ethm

 \

-We shall now describe a canonical way, known as Young's Tower (see \cite{lsy1} and \cite{lsy2}), of embedding $\cD_\cU^\infty$ into a larger space $X$ and to construct an appropriate map $T:X\to X$ so that all the hypotheses of the above theorem are satisfied.
+We shall now describe a canonical way, known as a \textbf{Young tower} (see \cite{lsy1} and \cite{lsy2}), of embedding $\cD_\cU^\infty$ into a larger space $X$ and to construct an appropriate map $T:X\to X$ so that all the hypotheses of the above theorem are satisfied.
 Let

 where each point $\om\in\cD_\cU^\infty$ is identified with $(\om,0)\in\hat\cD_\cU^\infty$.
-We refer to $\hat\cD_\cU^\infty$ as the tower induced by $\cD_\cU^\infty$.
+We refer to $\hat\cD_\cU^\infty$ as the \textbf{tower} induced by $\cD_\cU^\infty$.
 The map $T$ acts on $\hat\cD_\cU^\infty$ as follows. \beq T(\om,n):= . \eeq As an immediate consequence of Theorem~\ref {t1rm_2015_03_11A} we get the following.